History of science; history of education; history of childhood; science for children; science and literature; material culture; science and music.

 I am affiliated with the Department of History and Philosophy of Science, and the Centre for Research in Children’s Literature at Cambridge.
-I supervise for Part IB of the Natural Sciences Tripos on the History and Philosophy of Science course, and lecture and supervise for Part I and Part II of the Education Tripos on history of education topics.
+I supervise for Part IB of the Natural Sciences Tripos on the history of science, and lecture and supervise for Part II of the Education Tripos on history of education topics.
 I supervise students on the MPhil in Critical Approaches to Children’s Literature.

 Science in Wonderland: the scientific fairy tales of Victorian Britain (Oxford University Press, 2015).

-‘Dinosaurs Don’t Die: the Crystal Palace monsters in children’s literature, 1854-2001’, in Kate Nichols and Sarah Victoria Turner (eds.), After 1851: The material and visual cultures of the Crystal Palace at Sydenham (forthcoming from Manchester University Press, 2017).
+‘Dinosaurs Don’t Die: the Crystal Palace monsters in children’s literature, 1854-2001’, in Kate Nichols and Sarah Victoria Turner (eds) After 1851: the material and visual cultures of the Crystal Palace at Sydenham (Manchester University Press, 2017), 159-178.

 ‘Familiar science in nineteenth-century Britain’, History of Science 52 (2014), 53-71.